-This brief guide tells you about the support you can expect to receive from Croydon Council if you have no recourse to public funds (NRPF).
+Information about the support you can expect to receive from Croydon council if you have no recourse to public funds (NRPF).

 What we do, who we work with and how we might help

-We work with people who are subject to immigration control and have No Recourse to Public Funds (NRPF) as a condition of their immigration status.
-These groups of people are mainly asylum seekers and refused asylum seekers with health and social care needs, people unlawfully present in the UK (e.g. overstayers) and people who have leave to remain in the UK with NRPF conditions attached to their leave.
+We work with people who are subject to immigration control and have no recourse to public funds (NRPF) as a condition of their immigration status.
+These groups of people are mainly asylum seekers and refused asylum seekers with health and social care needs, people unlawfully present in the UK (such as. overstayers) and people who have leave to remain in the UK with NRPF conditions attached to their leave.

-If people are eligible for support from us, we can provide temporary financial support through the provision of accommodation and / or subsistence monies and / or social care support to people who need it.
-Please note that accommodation will be dependent upon availability at the time and that it is unlikely to be in London or South East England, due to the shortage of housing in these areas.
+If people are eligible for support from us, we can provide temporary financial support through the provision of accommodation or subsistence monies or social care support to people who need it.
+Accommodation will be dependent upon availability at the time and that it is unlikely to be in London or South East England, due to the shortage of housing in these areas.

-We are able to direct people to specialist help and support if they may have been subjected to family or domestic violence or are victims of trafficking / modern slavery.
+We are able to direct people to specialist help and support if they may have been subjected to family or domestic violence or are victims of trafficking or modern slavery.

-This is a complex area of work which involves the interaction between immigration, children's, adult social care and human rights law.
+This is a complex area of work which involves the interaction between immigration, children's services, adult social care and human rights law.

-- whether you are destitute i.e. unable to provide food and / or accommodation;
+- whether you are destitute (unable to provide food or accommodation)

 We may give you information about, or put you in touch with other organisations which might be of help to you, both to those we continue to work with and those who we are unable to provide a service to.